 Share axis scales in a scorecard

-By default, copies of a chart that are generated in a scorecard/report repeating group share the same axis scales.
-However, there may be cases where you want to turn this behavior off.
+By default, copies of a chart that are generated in a scorecard/report repeating group share the same Numeric and Date/Time axis scales.
+However, there may be cases where you want to change this behavior.
 For example, you have a spark line chart where it is more important to see the shape of the curve than to compare Y-values.

 The following walkthrough shows you how to share or unshare axis scales in a report or scorecard.
 The data for this example comes from a data cube which joins the SalesOrderDetail, SalesOrderHeader, and Person tables from the AdventureWorks 2012 sample database.
 You can build a similar data cube by following the steps from this article.